Vallachira

-Vallachira is a census town in Thrissur district in the Indian state of Kerala.
+Vallachira is a census town near to Puthukkad in Thrissur district in the Indian state of Kerala.

 Demographics

 As of 2001 India census, Vallachira had a population of 13,443.
 Males constitute 49% of the population and females 51%.
 Vallachira has an average literacy rate of 83%, higher than the national average of 59.5%: male literacy is 85%, and female literacy is 81%.
 In Vallachira, 11% of the population is under 6 years of age.

 Schools

 "Vallachira Panchayath Onagosham" is famous.
 The main schools at Vallachira are Govt.
 Upper Primary School, St. Thomas higher secondary school, Kandeswaram school, Kadalassery school, and Santa Maria Academy.